Health & Wellbeing

-Knowing the correct way to groom your arctic breed dog and what equipment to use is essential to keeping their coat clean, odour-free and in good condition, and to help cope with heat, cold and the elements.
+Knowing the correct way to groom your arctic breed dog is essential to keep their coat clean, odour-free and in good condition, and to protect them from heat, cold and wet weather.
+Download the grooming.pdf document to learn the best types of brushes and combs for your dog’s fur and some tips on nail clipping.

 Can you clearly feel your dog’s ribs?
 Does your dog have a nice tuck in behind the ribcage?